loncarales/RTK-Web-API-CLI/README.md

 Options:
-  -l, --level INTEGER        Filter by the artifact level -r, --rank TEXT            Filter by the artifact rank -ra, --rarity TEXT         Filter by the artifact rarity -as, --artifact-set TEXT   Filter by the artifact set -at, --artifact-type TEXT  Filter by the artifact type
+  -l, --level INTEGER        Filter by the artifact level -r, --rank INTEGER         Filter by the artifact rank -ra, --rarity TEXT         Filter by the artifact rarity -as, --artifact-set TEXT   Filter by the artifact set -at, --artifact-type TEXT  Filter by the artifact type